Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes: Conclusions

 \section{Conclusions}

-In this paper, we present Plug-and-Blend, a plug-and-play framework that enhances a base LM, enables controllable generation with continuous-weighted control codes, along with capability of generating paragraphs based on control sketches, all without access to internal knowledge of this base LM.
-These capabilities will fuel a new generation of controllable generation applications with the key assets of decoupling between the controllable component and the generative component, and easiness of adapting to new advancements in the field of generative LMs.
+In this paper, we present Plug-and-Blend, a plug-and-play framework that enhances a base LM, enables controllable generation with continuous-weighted control codes, along with capability of generating stories based on human intentions, all without access to internal knowledge of this base model.
+These capabilities will fuel a new generation of PCG applications with the key assets of high-level controls available to content creators, decoupling between the controllable component and the generative component, and easiness of adapting to new advancements in the field of generative models.